-Refer to VIPMP Table 1 for a list of Project facilities and features, Project roads and trails, and Project recreation facilities and access roads where vegetation management (activity and frequency) is implemented;
+Refer to VIPMP Table 1 for a list of Project facilities and features and Project recreation facilities and features where vegetation management (activity and frequency) is implemented.
+The areas where vegetation management activities are implemented include:

-- Within 2 feet on either side of trails; - Within 5 feet around the perimeter of the dams; outside the perimeter fence of powerhouses, switchyards, and substations; around ancillary support facilities and Project fences; - Within 10 feet on either side of penstocks, removable sections, valve houses, and diversion pools; on either side of communication lines, powerlines, photovoltaic poles and lines; and roads and access points; and - Within 50 feet around intakes, outlet works, gatehouses, surge tanks, adits, portals, microwave reflectors, radio towers, sediment disposal and augmentation sites, drop inlets, and recreation facilities.
+Within 2 feet on either side of trails including Project Recreation facility trails;

+- Within 5 feet around the perimeter of the dams; outside the perimeter fence of powerhouses, switchyards, and substations; gaging stations and weirs; and around ancillary support facilities and Project fences; - Within 10 feet on either side of penstocks, removable sections, valve houses, and diversion pools; on either side of communication lines, powerlines, photovoltaic poles and lines; and roads and access points; - Within 50 feet around intakes, outlet works, gatehouses, surge tanks, adits, portals, microwave reflectors, radio towers, sediment disposal and augmentation sites, and drop inlets; and - Within 100 feet of recreation features (e.g., campsites, picnic sites, sanitation buildings) for fuel management and up to 150 feet of recreation features for hazard tree removal.